-Designing for Action: Best Practices for Effective Buttons
+Designing for Action: Best Practices for Effective Buttons6 min. read

-Buttons are the way most common way for users take action on a page or a screen.
-In fact, they should be the first choice when designing for action, because that is what buttons are intended for and what users expect.
+Buttons should be the first choice when designing for action, because that is what buttons are intended for and what users expect.
 Following user expectations and established UI design patterns is the best way to create effective user-centered products.

-In this article we’ll explore those best practices across four categories and 14 tips that are important to successful and easy-to-use interfaces.
+In this article we’ll explore those best practices across 4 categories and 13 tips that are important to successful and easy-to-use interfaces.

 Users need to know instantly what is clickable and what’s not.
 A user will almost subconsciously scan the screen to make sense of what they're looking at.
 Through your design choices, they should know which clickable items cause action and which don’t.
 While this sounds challenging, this information can be easily conveyed using basic design principles such as hierarchy, color and shape.
 Your users have used many sites and applications before yours and know what they are looking for.